rayaman/multi/README.md

 For real-time assistance with my libraries!
 A place where you can ask questions and get help with any of my libraries</br>
 https://discord.gg/U8UspuA</br>

+# Planned feature
+Add system threads for love2d that work like the lanesManager.

 Usage:</br>
 ```lua
 --Basic usage Alarms: Have been moved to the core of the library require("multi") would work as well